-With the new encryption measures, WhatsApp’s services offer far greater protection than traditional SMS messages and some other text messaging platforms.
-Despite these measures, many believe that WhatsApp is not a HIPAA compliant messaging platform.
-We also take this standpoint, and we shall use the following article to demonstrate our belief that WhatsApp is non-HIPAA compliant.
+With the new encryption measures, WhatsApp’s services offer far greater protection against man-in-the-middle attacks and message interception than traditional SMS messages and some other text messaging platforms.
+Despite these measures, WhatsApp is not a HIPAA compliant messaging platform.
+The following article explains why.

 WhatsApp and HIPAA Compliance

 It is important to note that, even with sophisticated encryption and strong security measures, no software platform or messaging app can be truly HIPAA compliant.
 This is because HIPAA compliance is as much about how the users use the software as it is about the software itself.

 It is possible for developers to design software which can support HIPAA compliance and incorporate all the necessary safeguards to ensure the confidentiality, integrity, and availability of ePHI.
 However, those controls can sometimes be circumnavigated by users.

 HIPAA does not demand encryption is used to protect PHI.
 Provided an alternate, equivalent measure is implemented in its place, and that the organization documents a justifiable reason why it chose not to encrypt data, the encryption of electronic PHI is not required.

 However, HIPAA requires other security safeguards are implement – for example access controls (see 45 CFR § 164.312(a)(1)).
 This is one area where WhatsApp is not HIPAA compliant.
 If WhatsApp is installed on a smartphone that is not protected by a PIN number, anyone can pick up the smartphone and view the messages in the user’s WhatsApp account.

 That means any electronic PHI in saved conversations would be accessible.
 Additional security controls may be installed on a smartphone to authenticate users before the device can be accessed, but even when those controls have been applied, notifications about new messages can often be seen without opening the App or unlocking the device.